-

 1. Accountability

-- The responsible party must ensure that the conditions for lawful processing are satisfied.
+The responsible party must ensure that the conditions for lawful processing are satisfied.

 2. Processing limitation

-- Processing must be conducted lawfully, for necessary and not excessive purposes, in a manner that protects the legitimate interests of the data subject and does not infringe on their rights.
+Processing must be conducted lawfully, for necessary and not excessive purposes, in a manner that protects the legitimate interests of the data subject and does not infringe on their rights.

-- Personal information may only be processed with the consent of the data subject (or competent person where the subject is a minor).
+Personal information may only be processed with the consent of the data subject (or competent person where the subject is a minor).
 Such consent is revocable at any time, and at such point, the responsible party must cease processing the information.
 Personal information may also be processed for a lawfully recognised purpose as specified in POPIA, such as the protection of a legitimate interest of the data subject.

-- Generally, personal information must be obtained directly from the data subject unless an exception applies.
+Generally, personal information must be obtained directly from the data subject unless an exception applies.

 3. Purpose specification

-- Personal information must be collected for a specific, explicitly defined, lawful purpose related to a particular function or activity of the responsible party.
+Personal information must be collected for a specific, explicitly defined, lawful purpose related to a particular function or activity of the responsible party.
 In most circumstances, the responsible party must act to ensure the data subject is aware of this purpose.

-- Personal information may not be retained for any longer than is necessary to achieve the purpose for which it was collected, barring certain exceptions.
+Personal information may not be retained for any longer than is necessary to achieve the purpose for which it was collected, barring certain exceptions.

 4. Further processing limitation

-- Further processing of personal information must be compatible with the original purpose for which it was collected, as determined by factors such as the nature of the information concerned, possible consequences of further processing on the data subject, the manner in which the
+Further processing of personal information must be compatible with the original purpose for which it was collected, as determined by factors such as the nature of the information concerned, possible consequences of further processing on the data subject, the manner in which the information was collected, and contractual rights and obligations existing between parties.

 5. Information quality

-- The responsible party must take reasonably practicable measures to ensure that the personal information provided is accurate, complete and not misleading.
+The responsible party must take reasonably practicable measures to ensure that the personal information provided is accurate, complete and not misleading.
 The purpose for which the personal information is collected or further processed determines what is reasonably practical under the circumstances.

 6. Openness

-- The responsible party must keep documentation of all processing operations and notify the data subject when collecting personal information, barring certain exceptions.
+The responsible party must keep documentation of all processing operations and notify the data subject when collecting personal information, barring certain exceptions.

 7. Security safeguards

-- The responsible party is required to safeguard the integrity and confidentiality of personal information in its possession and / or under its control by taking the appropriate, reasonable technical and organisational measures to prevent loss, damage or unauthorised destruction.
-Necessary measures are also to be taken to prevent unlawful access to or processing of personal
+The responsible party is required to safeguard the integrity and confidentiality of personal information in its possession and / or under its control by taking the appropriate, reasonable technical and organisational measures to prevent loss, damage or unauthorised destruction.
+Necessary measures are also to be taken to prevent unlawful access to or processing of personal information.

 8. Data subject participation

-- The responsible party must allow data subjects to exercise their rights under POPIA regarding their personal data.
+The responsible party must allow data subjects to exercise their rights under POPIA regarding their personal data.

 -